Mint app review

 How much does Mint cost?

 No. Mint is free to download and free to use.

 Sign up for Mint using the steps below:

-- Go to the official Mint website and click Sign up Free.
+- From the official Mint website, click Sign up Free.

 - Enter your email address, phone number and password and click Create Account.

 - Select your country, enter your zip code and click Continue.

 - Connect to your financial institutions, including your bank, bill providers and credit card companies.

 After you sync your financial accounts, Mint will begin importing data and categorizing expenses.

 What are the pros and cons of Mint?